Examine the code development features of GitHub Copilot

 • Smart actions: Run smart actions to complete certain tasks without even having to write a prompt.

-The GitHub Copilot extensions bring the power of AI into the Visual Studio Code environment.
+GitHub Copilot brings the power of AI into the Visual Studio Code environment.

 Generate code using code line completions with GitHub Copilot

-GitHub Copilot generates code line completions as you enter code.
-The code that's already in your application provides context that GitHub Copilot uses to generate accurate suggestions.
+Ghost text suggestions appear at your cursor position as you type.
+The code already in your application provides context that GitHub Copilot uses to generate accurate suggestions.
 For example, suppose you're working on a class that processes customer expenditures.
 The class uses a list that contains expenditures for all customers.
 You need to create a method that returns the sum of all expenditures.
 If you start entering the method signature, GitHub Copilot generates a suggestion that completes the code line.

 Screenshot showing a code line completion based on code.